-PHP provides us with a built-in function phpinfo() which gives us the details about the PHP version and PHP configuation of PHP installed in our system.
+PHP provides us with a built-in function phpinfo() which gives us the details about the PHP version and PHP configuration of PHP installed in our system.
 To know about the Configurations and PHP version which is installed in your computer, a simple PHP script can be used.
 The script consists of a PHP function called “phpinfo()” which outputs information about PHP’s configuration.
-The phpinfo() function is also useful in debugging process.
+The phpinfo() function is also useful in the debugging process.

 This function generally outputs a large amount of information, such as:

 - Information about PHP compilation options and extensions.

 - Server information and environment (if compiled as a module).

 - OS version information, paths, master and local values of configuration options.

 - HTTP headers.

 bool phpinfo ([ int $what = INFO_ALL ] )

 $what : It is an optional parameter which can be used to display specific information.

 It can take the following values: